 If you want to reach your highest self, I’ve got five meditations for self actualization that will help you to get there.

 The term “self actualization” was coined by psychologist Abraham Maslow in the 1950s.
 It means to achieve fulfilment of our highest needs.
-Fulfilling these needs, Maslow said, leads an individual to achieve their ultimate purpose, to self realisation.
+Fulfilling these needs, Maslow said, leads an individual to achieve their ultimate purpose.

 When you achieve self actualization you will essentially achieve your purpose in life.